MailBee.NET Objects Developer's Guide

 We assume mailer is an Smtp instance.

-The next code snippet configures MailBee.NET to use GSSAPI/Kerberos authentication when using SMTP Service of Microsoft IIS 7 or above:
+The next code snippet configures MailBee.NET to use GSSAPI/Kerberos authentication when using SMTP Service of Microsoft IIS 7 or higher:

 SmtpServer relay = mailer.SmtpServers.Add(